solo-io/supergloo/doc/docs/cli.md

 * `--cors.maxage.nanos` (int, required) Max age time in nanoseconds.
 Specifies how long the the results of a preflight request can be cached.
 Translates to the Access-Control-Max-Age header.

 #### Mirror

+Mirror rules allow for the sending of a duplicate request to the given upstream, in addition the responses to these requests are ignored.

 ```bash
 supergloo mirror [flags] <resource-name>